-Accounting and finance degrees are two of the more popular options for students who would like to work in business finance and who have high hopes of earning an above average income out of school.
-Attending college is almost considered a must in most industries where the job climate is extremely competitive.
-Not only is it essential to have a degree, it’s essential to have a plan how you’ll pay for that degree as the cost to complete school has continued to rise over the last decade.
+Accounting and finance degrees are two of the more popular options for students who would like to work in business.
+Such students usually have high hopes of earning an above-average income out of school.
+In industries where the job market is competitive, earning a college degree is a must.
+Not only is this degree essential, but it is also a good idea to have a plan for paying for that degree.
+Tuition and other expenses have risen dramatically over the last few years.

 What is the Difference?